 Microsoft Azure is also the second most popular cloud computing platform behind Amazon Web Services (AWS), so it makes sense to run container projects here.
 You can also deploy, run, and scale apps easily with container orchestrators like Docker Swarm and Kubernetes.

-As with Docker Hub, Azure Container Registry acts as a catalog of container images, letting users manage container contents directly.
+Similar to Docker Hub, Azure Container Registry serves as a catalog of container images, enabling users to manage container contents directly.
 It also offers integrated authentication and facilitates geo-replication, including tag locking and setting up a private virtual network.

 Red Hat OpenShift is a Kubernetes platform that integrates with DevOps tools to improve functionality.
-It boasts robust features such as automated updates, built-in CI/CD tools, and top-notch security protocols.
+It boasts robust features, including automated updates, built-in CI/CD tools, and top-notch security protocols.

 OpenShift offers a built-in image registry for storing and sharing Docker images.
-This allows users to deploy applications from their source code repository while following DevOps best practices.
+This enables users to deploy applications directly from their source code repository, adhering to DevOps best practices.

 OpenShift also integrates with the rest of Red Hat’s ecosystem.
 This ensures smooth deployment, management, and scaling of applications in hybrid or multi-cloud environments.